 Maintenance

-I represent clients out of offices in Chicago and Wheaton, in cases throughout Cook and DuPage Counties, in setting maintenance or alimony, enforcing maintenance obligations, modification (increase/decrease), and related issues, including investigating income and business practices of a former or current spouse.
+I represent clients out of my main office in Chicago, in cases throughout Cook and Lake Counties, in setting maintenance or alimony, enforcing maintenance obligations, modification (increase/decrease), and related issues, including investigating income and business practices of a former or current spouse.

 Maintenance Basics